LeeWannacott/DataCamp-Projects/README.md

 # DataCamp-Projects
 Note: Py = Python , R = R statistical package.
 Github sometimes has problems viewing Juypter Notebook files; if this occurs enter notebook URL address at: https://nbviewer.jupyter.org/
-.Solutions to projects are not provided by DataCamp.
+.
+Solutions to projects are not provided by DataCamp.

 # 1. Discovery of Handwashing.
 (Dr. Ignaz Semmelweis).
 This project looks into the effect the advent of handwashing had on the proportion of deaths at clinics.